burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 concept name = constraints;
 ```

-Atomic, Conjunction, and Disjunction Constraint expression are not the only way to define [concept](https://en.cppreference.com/w/cpp/language/constraints) but it's one of the simplest form of it.
+Atomic, Conjunction and Disjunction Constraint expression are not the only way to define [concept](https://en.cppreference.com/w/cpp/language/constraints) but it's one of the simplest forms of it.

 **Motivation of doing this.** Such constraints provide you with a means to constrain the template type.